 The fact that there sometimes exist different average rates of profit between nations does not disprove the point.
 In 2000, there was a dramatic difference in average profit rates between China and the US, being above 30% in the former and below 15% in the latter.
 But in this case, the ROP was only temporarily 2 times higher in one country, while the nominal price of labour power in low-wage nations is generally 10-10 times lower than that in high-wage nations.
 In the 2000s, Chinese labour power was generally 20 times cheaper than US labour power.
 Emmanuel determines that for there not to be unequal exchange, there would have to be a differential in profit rates to the benefit of the low-wage nation at least as large as the wage differential.

 China’s rate of profit has fallen since its early 2000s heights, now being only 2% higher than that prevailing in the US.
 The tendency towards equalization of the rate of profit is stronger than countervailing tendencies for differentiation among national rates of profit, because the essence of capital is to invest where there are the highest profit rates.

 The phenomenal manifestation of unequal exchange has been aware to economists for almost a century now – it is the fact of the declining terms of trade between high-wage (core, or imperialist) and low-wage (peripheral) nations.
-The terms of trade for a given commodity worsen if its price declines over time.

 Note that the worsening terms of trade of the periphery/low wage nations show the extent to which wages (and hence, prices) in the imperialist nations grow faster than wages in the peripheral wages.
 They do not show the actual extent to which commodities produced using high-wage labour are overpriced, and commodities produced with low-wage labour underpriced.